syzer/battle-bots/README.md

 cargo run
 ```

 Oh-oh...
 We seem to have technical difficulties...
 Yellow, Red and Grey are malfunctioning!
-They appear to only know how to go down!
+They appear to be stuck!

 We need your help!